subhashissuara/subhashissuara.github.io/README.md

 My personal website at [subhashissuara.com](https://www.subhashissuara.com/)

+This project is made using HTML5, CSS3 & Vanilla JavaScript.
 The design philosophy of this website is based on hovering glass effect and neomorphism aesthetics.

 Feel free to open issues for bugs or feature requests!